-In 1959, Alfa Romeo sold as many units in just one year as it had in the entire history of the company up to that point; almost 30,000 units.
-While in 1960, north of the Alps, Daimler-Benz was on the verge of taking over the tumbling Munich carmaker, the excavators for Arese near Milan were aiming to be Europe’s most modern automobile plant.
-Two years later however, Alfa Romeo opened their work in Giuseppe’s hometown, not realizing that the difficult years would begin with the 1968 revolts and a great deal of worker struggles.
+In 1959, Alfa Romeo sold as many units in just one year as in the entire company's history up to then, almost 30,000 units.
+While in 1960, north of the Alps, Daimler-Benz was about to take over the tumbling Munich car manufacturer, the excavators for the most modern automobile plant in Europe are rolling in Arese near Milan .
+Two years later, Alfa Romeo opened its factory in its hometown, not knowing that only a few years later, with the 1968 revolts and the workers' struggles, the hardest years would begin.